RK 62: Design

-The RK 62 is considered a high quality AK-47 variant.
+The RK 62 uses the same 7.62×39mm cartridge as the AK-47.
+Between 1965 and 1994 350,000 M62 rifles were produced jointly by Valmet and Sako.

+The RK 62 has a three-pronged flash suppressor, and a groove for a specially designed knife bayonet, which can be used alone as a combat knife.

+One of the most distinctive features of the Valmet rifles, including the M62 and all subsequent variations, is the open-ended, three prong flash suppressor with a bayonet lug on its lower side.
+In addition to the flash suppression, the end can quickly cut barbed wire by pushing the muzzle onto a strand of wire and firing a round.

 The biggest single improvement, apart from the metallurgical quality of the receiver and the overall quality of the barrel, are the sights: most AK variants have the rear sight mounted on top of the gas piston housing on top of the receiver.
 In the RK 62 the rear sight is mounted on the rear of the receiver cover with tritium illuminated night-sights.
 The sight radius is doubled enhancing the accuracy along with the hammer-forged match CM barrel.
-Aperture rear sight on a sliding tangent with flip tritium night sight, forward hooded post, 470 mm sight radius.

 This is apparent especially in its accuracy, as it can frequently achieve less than one minute of arc.
 The rifle uses a "peep" diopter sight, which is flipped over to reveal the open tritium enhanced rear night sight.
 The forward sight also has a mode for night operation.
 The gas tube is dove tailed into the front trunnion, and is a single-diameter tube, unlike the AK/AKM tube, which has a star-shaped cross-section to guide the piston while allowing gasses to vent behind it.
 The gas piston has a cog shaped ring on the stem, behind the piston head.
 The ring's diameter matches the tube diameter, and it acts as the guide within the gas tube, the notches on the ring allowing excess gasses to be vented behind the piston head/guide.
 This system reduces the number of parts, and simplifies manufacturing as well as assembly/disassembly.
 This design made its way into the IMI Galil.
 A port in the shoulder pad allows storing items (e.g. the cleaning kit) in the tubular buttstock.

 All RK variants are designed to withstand the extreme environmental conditions of Northern Europe.